-The new model was developed for its potential application throughout the entire European Union territory and for various framework conditions, as demonstrated through the analysis of the six case studies.
+The new model was developed for its potential application throughout the entire European Union territory and for various framework conditions, through the analysis of real six case studies.

-Each case study, representing various BIM maturity levels for specific types of assets and project life cycle phases, was analysed to estimate how the costs and benefits may differ when progressing from BIM level 0 to 1 and from BIM level 1 to 2.
+Each case study, representing different BIM maturity levels for specific types of assets and project life cycle phases, was analysed to show how costs and benefits can differ in diverse BIM maturity level scenarios.